sverweij/dependency-cruiser/doc/options-reference.md

 in the result for each module.
 This feature is not yet used by any of the reporters dependency-cruiser ships with.
 The feature is also _experimental_ which means it might disappear or change in the future.

+### `skipAnalysisNotInRules`

+When this flag is set to `true`, dependency-cruiser will skip all analysis that don't serve a rule.
+E.g. if there's no 'circular' rule in the rule set it won't analyse cycles.
+This flag affects cycle, dependents, orphan, and reachability analysis.
+If you have a rule set that doesn't use one of these features, switching it to true will make cruises faster.

+Defaults to `false` for backwards compatibility.
+However, we recommend to switch this option to `true`, unless you have a specific use case (i.e. use the json output for further analysis, using the API).

 ### `parser`